DSqiansun/infovis-BBC-s-100-greatest-films-of-the-21st-Century/README.md

 index.html
 -----
 We have presented the three parts of our work in tabbed view.
-There is a bug with the Map view when loaded up via the index.html, So better load it up seperately.
-We will try to fix the bug soon.

 Part 1: overview
 -----